VictoriaMetrics/VictoriaMetrics/docs/managed-victoriametrics/overview.md

 * Every Managed VictoriaMetrics instance runs in an isolated environment, so instances cannot interfere with each other;
 * Managed VictoriaMetrics instance can be scaled up or scaled down in a few clicks;
 * Automated backups;
-* Pay only for the actually used resources - instance type, disk and network.
+* Pay only for the actually used resources - compute, storage, traffic.